British Virgin Islands

 • Valid passport

-• Visa application, if required
+• Visa application, where required

 • Accommodation details

-• Return / onward travel
+• Return or onward travel

-• Proof of funds
+• Proof of sufficient funds

-• Production letter / invitation, where applicable
+• Production invitation letter or local support letter, where applicable

 • Completed online entry declaration, where required